-- Add new ksconf subcommands for very basic, but previously missing, ksconf_cmd_attr-get and ksconf_cmd_attr-set.
-These commands allow for easy target information for capture or update. - Pre-commit hooks have been moved into their own ksconf pre-commit repo repository.
+- Add new ksconf subcommands for very basic, but previously missing, ksconf attr-get and ksconf attr-set.
+These commands allow for easy target information for capture or update. - Pre-commit hooks have been moved into their own ksconf-pre-commit repo.
 To allow time for migration to the new repo, the existing hooks will remain for a few release before being removed.
 To migrate, simply add -pre-commit to the end of the repo field, and update rev to v0.12.0 or later.